 Limits of pivot tables

-- Pivot tables can process up to 50,000 rows of data, however, depending on the data set and dimensions and metrics involved in the table, performance may degrade.
-You can apply a filter to the pivot table to reduce the amount of data being processed.
+- Pivot tables can render up to 500,000 cells of data, however, depending on the data set and dimensions and metrics involved in the table, performance may degrade.
+You can apply a filter to the pivot table to reduce the amount of data being rendered.

 - You may have up to 5 pivot tables per page in a report.